How to Total Percentages in Microsoft® Excel

 =B2

-What all this achieves is apply a fudge factor to the result in cell C1.
+What all this achieves is to apply a fudge factor to the result in cell C1.

 A down side of this technique is that anyone reading your spreadsheet and checking your figures with a calculator will not be able to duplicate your results.

 Furthermore, if the value in cell A1 is relatively small, the fudge factor will introduce a substantial percentage error in the value in cell C1.
-I have not found a formula that will apply the fudge factor to the largest value in column A automatically.
+I've not found a formula that automatically will apply the fudge factor to the largest value in column A.

 Applying a fudge factor is the only way I can find to make your percentages total 100%.
 I've left the challenge of finding a superior solution to my